JinghaoLu/MIN1PIPE/README.md

 # MIN1PIPE
 [A **MIN**iscope **1**-photon-based Calcium Imaging Signal Extraction **PIPE**line](https://www.biorxiv.org/content/early/2018/04/30/311548).

 MIN1PIPE is a fully automatic, Matlab-based toolbox, solving the full range problems in 1-photon calcium imaging in one package: *`data enhancement`* &rarr; *`movement morrection`* &rarr; *`signal extraction`*.
 It requires minimal parameter-tuning and integrates the semi-auto options.
-The inidividual modules can also be easily adapted for 2-photon imaging data processing.
+Each inidividual module can also be easily adapted for the 2-photon imaging setting.

 ## Contents
 1. [Introduction](#introduction)